flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

         Note that this configuration uses the internal authorization server.
 See the other tab for additional information on how to configure an external server (like Okta).

+        Please see the discussion in the chart's README if you want to store the secret values separate from the rest of the Helm values.

    .. group-tab:: Helm (``flyte`` & ``flyte-core`` charts)

         #.
 Store the `client_secret` in a k8s secret as follows: